Pumpkin Angel Food Cake with Ginger Whipped Cream Topping

 - Tube cake pan

-- Mixing bowl
+- Mixing bowl & electric hand mixer

 - Rubber spatula

-- Measuring cups and spoons
+- Measuring cups & spoons

-Recipe Substitutions
+Easy Substitutions

-How to Make Boxed Angel Food Cake Taste the BEST:
+How to Make Boxed Angel Food Cake Taste the BEST

 Step 1: Make the batter